 - Migrated Kubernetes API groups using API version extensions/v1beta1 to their respective updated API groups/versions.
 This improves compatibility with Kubernetes 1.16 and beyond.
 Original patch by Lucas Bickel (@hairmare) - Add a Kubernetes Service Account to every Pod that is managed by the PostgreSQL Operator - Add support for private repositories using imagePullSecret.
-This can be configured during installation by setting the pgo_image_pull_secret and pgo_image_pull_secret_manifest in the inventory file using Ansible installer, or with the PGO_IMAGE_PULL_SECRET and PGO_IMAGE_PULL_SECRET_MANIFEST environmental variables using the Bash installer.
-The "pull secret" is the name of the pull secret, whereas the manifest is what is used to define the secret - The performance permissions now support the "" permission to specify all performance RBAC permissions are granted to a permission. - Policies that are executed using pgo apply and pgo create cluster --policies are now executed over a UNIX socket directly on the Pod of the primary PostgreSQL instance.
+This can be configured during installation by setting the pgo\image\pull\secret and pgo\image\pull\secret\manifest in the inventory file using Ansible installer, or with the PGO\IMAGE\PULL\SECRET and PGO\IMAGE\PULL\SECRET\MANIFEST environmental variables using the Bash installer.
+The "pull secret" is the name of the pull secret, whereas the manifest is what is used to define the secret - The pgorole permissions now support the "\" permission to specify all pgorole RBAC permissions are granted to a pgouser - Policies that are executed using pgo apply and pgo create cluster --policies are now executed over a UNIX socket directly on the Pod of the primary PostgreSQL instance.
 Reported by @yuanlinios - A new sidecar, crunchyadm, is available for running management commands on a PostgreSQL cluster.
 As this is experimental, this feature is disabled by default.